appwrite/appwrite/CONTRIBUTING.md

                 ->addMetric(METRIC_TEAMS, $value); // per project
             break;
 ```
-There are cases when you need to handle metric the is a parent entity, like buckets.
+There are cases when you need to handle metric that has a parent entity, like buckets.
 Files are linked to a parent bucket, you should verify you remove the files stats when you delete a bucket.

 In that case you need also to handle children removal using addReduce() method call.